Renfroe HRs in 8th, throws out runner in 9th for Red Sox

 BOSTON (AP) — Hunter Renfroe hit a two-run homer in the eighth inning and threw out Joey Wendle trying for a triple from deep center field for the final out of the ninth as the Boston Red Sox beat the Tampa Bay Rays 2-1 Wednesday night.

-Renfore’s big bat and strong arm helped the Red Sox avoid a three-game sweep against the AL East-leading Rays.
+Renfroe’s big bat and strong arm helped the Red Sox avoid a three-game sweep against the AL East-leading Rays.

-He drove a hanging slider from reliever JT Chargois (5-1) over the Green Monster in left field just after Boston had fallen behind in what had been a scoreless tie through the first seven innings.
+Renfroe drove a hanging slider from reliever JT Chargois (5-1) over the Green Monster in left field just after Boston had fallen behind in what was a scoreless tie through the first seven innings.

 A half-inning later, the right fielder tracked down Wendle’s drive toward the deepest part of Fenway Park after center fielder Danny Santana dived and missed.
 Renfroe’s one-hopper from just in front of the warning track reached third baseman Bobby Dalbec just in time to tag the sliding Wendle.

+Dalbec played first base for the first eight innings, then moved across the infield before the top of the ninth as Boston made a number of defensive changes, trying to hold on and win despite still being without a chunk of the lineup currently stuck on the COVID-19 injury list.

+“We used everybody and we got creative at the end and that’s the way we’re going to attack games,” manager Alex Cora said.

-Renfroe also threw out Manuel Margot for the last out of the fourth inning when he tried for second on a base hit toward the right field corner.
+Renfroe, who spent last season playing for Tampa Bay, also threw out Manuel Margot for the last out of the fourth inning when he tried for second on a base hit toward the right field corner.
 Umpires reviewed the play for about a minute before confirming the initial call.

+The Rays tested Renfroe’s arm again in the ninth.
+Wendle said once he saw the ball get past Santana, he felt he could make it to third.

+“Honestly, I thought it was an easy read, but obviously not,” Wendle said.
+“On the flip side, you’ve got to tip your cap to him.
+He threw the ball about 270 feet on a dime to get me on a bang-bang play.”

-Boston pulled within nine games of Tampa Bay for the division lead.
-The Red Sox started the day a half-game behind the New York Yankees for the top AL wild card.
+Boston pulled within nine games of Tampa Bay for the division lead and moved a half-game ahead of the New York Yankees for the top AL wild card.

 Tampa Bay’s Nelson Cruz drove in the game’s first run with a single up the middle off Garrett Richards in the eighth, driving in Brandon Lowe after he reached on a two-out single and Wander Franco walked.